rails/rails/guides/source/autoloading_and_reloading_constants.md

 Corollary: Those classes or modules **cannot be reloadable**.

 The easiest way to refer to those classes or modules during boot is to have them defined in a directory which does not belong to the autoload paths.
 For instance, `lib` is an idiomatic choice.
 It does not belong to the autoload paths by default, but it does belong to `$LOAD_PATH`.
-Just perform a regular `require` to load it and done.
+Just perform a regular `require` to load it.

 As noted above, another option is to have the directory that defines them in the autoload once paths and autoload.
 Please check the [section about config.autoload_once_paths](https://edgeguides.rubyonrails.org/autoloading_and_reloading_constants.html#config-autoload-once-paths) for details.